CVisionProcessing/TMVOS/README.md

 # Cite
-Please cite our paper when you use this dataset.
-For more details about this paper, please refer to our paper "TMVOS: Triplet Matching for Efficient Video Object Segmentation" (https://www.sciencedirect.com/science/article/pii/S0923596522000947)
+Please cite our paper when you use our model and code.
+For more details about this paper, please refer to our paper "TMVOS: Triplet Matching for Efficient Video Object Segmentation" at https://www.sciencedirect.com/science/article/pii/S0923596522000947

 [Plain Text]
 -------------